LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

 Part 1: Simple Letter Shift
 ---------------------------

-You will program one of the basic encryption tricks, called the `Caesar Cipher <https://en.wikipedia.org/wiki/Caesar_cipher>`__.
+You will use a basic encryption tool, called the `Caesar Cipher <https://en.wikipedia.org/wiki/Caesar_cipher>`__, to encode a message.
 This process takes each letter in a message and replaces it with a different one.
 The new letters are all *shifted* a certain number of spaces in the alphabet compared to the originals.

 .. figure:: figures/caesar-cipher.png
    :alt: Image showing how the Caesar cipher shits letters in the alphabet.